kunal12kumar/kunal12kumar/README.md

-- 👋 Hi, I’m @kunal12kumar
-- :dizzy: I am a full stack Developer.
-- 👀 I’m interested in Exploring new idea and technology.
-- :anchor: I like to to train model (machine)
-- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
-- :rice_scene: AI/ML Projects and developing new website
-- 📫 How to reach me ...
-- :speedboat: you can reach me on linkedin by :ship:  www.linkedin.com/in/kunal-kumar-39a782286
-- 😄 Pronouns: ...
-DEVELOPER KUNAL
-- ⚡ Fun fact: ...

-- Stay tuned For :tada: amazing Repo and Projects  :sparkler:

 <h1 align="center">Hi 👋, I'm KUNAL KUMAR</h1>
 <h3 align="center">👋 Hi, I’m @kunal12kumar - :dizzy: I am a full stack Developer. - 👀 I’m interested in Exploring new idea and technology.</h3>